KHU-VLL/KHU_Vision_and_Learning_Reading_Group/README.md

 #### How is the presenters' order generated?
 The presenters' order is generated from the presenters' list in a FIFO manner (but the list is initially generated randomly).

-#### Who is responsible if I can not present at the scheduled time?
-Yourself.

 #### What should I do if I can not present at the scheduled time?
-As early as possible, let the group organizer Ah-Hyung (dkgud111 -at- khu -dot- ac -dot- kr) know about your situation.
+As early as possible, let the group organizer Jongmin/Paul (shinpaul14 -at- khu -dot- ac -dot- kr) know about your situation.
 Also contact other presenters to see if they are willing to swap dates with you.

 #### I have a question not listed here...
 Then ask by sending an e-mail to the mailing list (khu-vision-and-learning-reading-group-g-groups -at- khu -dot- ac -dot- kr).